SchedMD/slurm-gcp/README.md

 Bursting out from an on-premise cluster is done by configuring the **ResumeProgram** and the **SuspendProgram** in the slurm.conf.
-The scripts *resume.py*, *suspend.py* and *startup-script.py* in the scripts directory can be modified and used create new compute instances in a GCP project.
+The scripts *resume.py*, *suspend.py* and *startup-script.py* in the scripts directory can be modified and used to create new compute instances in a GCP project.
 See the [Slurm Elastic Computing](https://slurm.schedmd.com/elastic_computing.html) for more information.